Recently Enrolled Students

 Register for Orientation

 Every incoming student will have an Orientation designed specifically to help them become familiar with their new program, the Boston Health Sciences Campus, and our facilities.
-Orientation is also the first opportunity you will have to meet your new classmates and the rest of the PHPD community.
-Note that Orientation is mandatory for new master's degree students; for students in our certificate programs it is optional.
+Orientation is also the first opportunity you will have to meet your new classmates and the rest of the Public Health Programs and Professional Degree Programs communities.
+Note that Orientation is mandatory for new master's degree students.

 Obtaining your Tufts Credentials